ruanyf/react-demos/README.md

 ## How to use

-First copy the repo into your disk.
+First, copy the repo into your disk.

 ```bash
 $ git clone git@github.com:ruanyf/react-demos.git